 Make a good effort to get as far as you can with your assignment before meeting with your tutor.
 Think about the issues you'd like your tutor to address during the tutoring session.
 The more prepared you are, the more you will get out of your tutoring session.

-If you cannot keep an appointment, please call the Learning Center at which your appointment is scheduled as soon as possible.
+If you cannot keep an appointment, please call the Learning Center at which your appointment is scheduled as soon as possible to reschedule your appointment.
 The tutor will probably not be able to hold your spot if you are late.